taobataoma/meanTorrent/README.md

 ## TODO
 - Fetch service email box message into administrator group message box of site, oper and admin can select any item to handling.
-- Support service center client side logic & UI.
+- Support service center client side logic and UI.
 - Site data line graph for admin
 - Medal center
 - Poll type topics support in forum.